JasonEng222/Black-Lotus/README.md

 To start the server, run `nodemon server.js`

-Modify the `server.js` file to add endpoints

-The frontend code goes in the `/src` directory
+This is a website designed to allow the user to search for Magic the Gathering cards and upload their collection for easier access.